 Allow five business days for court processing of your citation.
 The only person who can answer to the citation is the defendant or the defendant’s attorney.

 You may pay in person or by mail.
 No personal or business checks are accepted.
-You may pay by cash, money order, cashier’s check or Mastercard and Visa.
-Credit card payments may only be made in person at the court window or at your court appearance.
-We also accept bank debit cards with the Mastercard/Visa logo when paying in person.
+You may pay by cash, money order, cashier’s check, MasterCard, Visa and bank debit cards with MC/V logo.
+Credit card payments may be made in person at the court window or online.

 Payment vs. Court Appearance

 You must pay your fine before your court appearance or appear for a hearing at the date and time designated on your citation.
 Court check in begins at 7:00am; you must be seated and in the courtroom by no later than 8:15am.
 If you appear after 8:15am you may not be admitted to the courtroom.
 You may make payment arrangements at the court window up until 9:00am on your court date.
 A phone call does not constitute an appearance.
 Failure to appear on or before your court date may result in the filing of additional charges and issuance of a warrant for your arrest.

 If you need a payment extension you may request it from the court clerk anytime prior to your original court date or from the Judge at your court appearance.
 There is a $25 state time payment fee added to each case not paid within 30 days.

 Mandatory Court Appearances-Juveniles & Minors

 A mandatory court appearance is required for all defendants under 17 years old.
 A parent or guardian must accompany you.
 Failure to appear by a parent is a Class C misdemeanor and may be fined up to $200.00.
 To expediate your court appearance, it is advisable to make an appointment with the Juvenile Case Manager at 210-659-0333 x 716.

 A mandatory appearance is also required for alcohol and tobacco offenses for defendants under age 21.